fazlulkarimweb/eggboiled/README.md

 # Now start creating AMAZING things...

 *Eggboiled is trying to create few minimalistic boilerplate for JS development environment.
-Know us your comment.*
+What do you think?*